jaboaf/Computing-in-the-Arts/proj/meta.md

 Most, many, and all i've encountered provide a 'GUI' natigated via point-click-drag.
 Not the interface I envision, nor accessible[^1].
 There's a lot of magic that seems to go on behind the scenes and that freaks me the fuck out.

-Also, I was very sad when I plugged in an analog keyboard to the USB port on my Mac and couln't associate arbitrary sounds to keys (112 buttons, 1 wheel), not to mention, exercising options.
+Also, I was very sad when I plugged in an analog keyboard to the USB port on my Mac and couln't associate arbitrary sounds to *those* keys (112 buttons, 1 wheel), not to mention, exercising options.

 ![](keyboard.HEIC)